nelsonGuti/Blog/src/pages/articles/Issue_08/index.md

 ]
 ```

-If we had to filter all the female members in the family, and return only the family member's name and role we would simply do this:
+If we had to filter all the female members in the family we would simply do this:

 ```js
 const females = familyMembersArray.filter(i => i.gender === 'F')